blacklightpy/vaultofknowledge/🗃️ Unorganized/Explanatory Articles/Why the Visible Spectrum in Life Forms is Limited.md

 ![[Light penetration in water.png]]

-The human eye's [[tristimulus]] response curve has a similar range, with frequencies corresponding to blue and yellow light having low responses, while green has a peak.
+The human eye's [[Tristimulus]] response curve has a similar range, with frequencies corresponding to blue and yellow light having low responses, while green has a peak.
 Now, colours in human eyes are not fundamental, but rather due to the stimulation of red, green and blue cells of the same frequency, which is what tri-stimulus is.
 But, we can represent that frequency as the combination of RGB values using the [[RGB Colour Model]], which replicates exactly what our eyes do!
 (In other words, it is not that our eyes see red, green and blue; rather, we see the plain frequencies as red, green and blue.)

 So the thing is, our eyes have "vitreous humor", which is a fluid that keeps the retina in shape.
 So this flow of light through the fluid filters it in a similar fashion to how water does, and thus we have similar response curves.